-- 3.4.8.1 A licensee shall ensure that toilets, showers, sinks, and bathing facilities and other toilet accessories are provided for children and: - 3.4.8.1.1 Allow for individual privacy unless this privacy is in conflict with toilet training or needed supervision; and - 3.4.8.1.2 Are maintained in a safe and sanitary manner. - 3.4.8.2 A licensee shall ensure that bathroom surfaces subject to splash shall be cleanable and impervious to water. - 3.4.8.3 A licensee shall ensure that bathroom floors, showers, and bathtubs have slip-proof surfaces.
-Glass shower doors shall be marked for safety. - 3.4.8.4 A licensee shall ensure that bathrooms are equipped with openable windows or mechanical ventilation systems to the outside.
+- 3.4.8.1 (Rule 3.119) A licensee shall ensure that toilets, showers, sinks, and bathing facilities and other toilet accessories are provided for children and: - 3.4.8.1.1 Allow for individual privacy unless this privacy is in conflict with toilet training or needed supervision; and - 3.4.8.1.2 Are maintained in a safe and sanitary manner. - 3.4.8.2 (Rule 3.120) A licensee shall ensure that bathroom surfaces subject to splash shall be cleanable and impervious to water. - 3.4.8.3 (Rule 3.121) A licensee shall ensure that bathroom floors, showers, and bathtubs have slip-proof surfaces.
+Glass shower doors shall be marked for safety. - 3.4.8.4 (Rule 3.122) A licensee shall ensure that bathrooms are equipped with openable windows that open or mechanical ventilation systems to the outside.